durability-labs/archivist-docs/learn/whitepaper.md

 ### 4.1.
 Concepts

-In the context of Codex (and of storage systems in genreral), two properties appear as fundamental:
+In the context of Codex (and of storage systems in general), two properties appear as fundamental:

 **Availability.** A system is said to be _available_ when it is able to provide its intended service, and _unavailable_ otherwise.
 The availability of a system over any given interval of time is given by [^tanembaum]: